camsjams/node-reduce-webpack/README.md

 ```

 The build step looks for `NODE_ENV` and will run the `production` webpack rules if `NODE_ENV=production`.

+A folder called `dist` will be created, with a subfolder called `public`, which is the root directory to be hosted by your static file server or Express app.

 ## Dev Server
 Every other `NODE_ENV` not equal to `production` is treated as a `development` build, which spins up a [webpack-hot-middleware](https://github.com/webpack-contrib/webpack-hot-middleware) client.